jdariasl/jdariasl.github.io/_pages/publications.md

 - **J.D.
 Arias-Londoño**, J.A.
 Gómez-García, J.I.
 Godino-Llorente. <a href="https://ieeexplore.ieee.org/document/8917580" target="_blank">Multimodal and multi-output deep learning architectures for the automatic assessment of voice quality using the GRB scale</a>.
 IEEE Journal of Selected Topics in Signal Processing, vol 20, no. 2, pp 413 - 422, 2020.

 - A. M. Sabogal-Guáqueta, **J.D.
 Arias-Londoño**, J.A.
 Gutierrez-Vargas, D. Sepulveda-Falla, M. Glatzel, C.A.
 Villegas-Lanau, G.P.
 Cardona-Gómez. <a href="https://www.sciencedirect.com/science/article/pii/S0925443920301423" target="_blank">Common disbalance in the brain parenchyma of dementias: Phospholipid profile analysis between CADASIL and sporadic Alzheimer's disease</a>.
-BBA - Molecular Basis of Disease, vol. 1866, no. 1, 165797, 2020. [link]
+BBA - Molecular Basis of Disease, vol. 1866, no. 1, 165797, 2020.

 - A. Santana-Velásquez, J. Freddy-Duitama and **J.D.
 Arias-Londoño**. <a href="https://ieeexplore.ieee.org/document/9247889" target="_blank">Automatic classification of Diagnosis-Related Groups using ANN and XGBoost models</a>.
 3rd IEEE Colombian Conference on Applications in Computational Intelligence - COLCACI 2020.